MSI Katana A15 AI (2024) Laptop Review

 Gaming

-The MSI Katana 15 is an excellent gaming laptop.
-It's available with high-performance AMD CPUs and GPUs that can provide smooth gameplay in demanding AAA games.
-You can choose between a 144Hz FHD and a 165Hz QHD display; both support VRR to minimize screen tearing, though it's best to get the QHD panel if you want the best visual experience, as the FHD display has a slow response time, resulting in visible ghosting.
+The MSI Katana 15 is a good gaming laptop.
+It's available with high-performance AMD CPUs and GPUs that deliver smooth gameplay in most AAA games, though GPU-intensive titles may struggle a bit more.
+You can choose between a 144Hz FHD and a 165Hz QHD display; both support VRR to minimize screen tearing.
+If you want the best visual experience, go with the QHD panel, as the FHD display has a slower response time, resulting in visible ghosting.
 The memory and storage are user-replaceable, so you can upgrade or add more later.
 There's no thermal throttling on the CPU or GPU, but unfortunately, the laptop gets hot and loud.

 Pros